jesuscc1993/python-scripts/relativize-folder-icons/README.md

 ## Description

-Python script that iterates subfolders and replaces IconResources with relative paths when possible.
+Iterates subfolders and replaces IconResources with relative paths when possible.
 Useful to retain folder icons when moving folders between drives or changing drive letters.

 ## Running